ayanover/TaskR/README.md

 Espressjs is used as a server to validate users, fetch data from mongoDB.
 In the frontend, communication with expressjs server is done using axios.

+The app is published under the link: *TBA*

 ## To be included:
 * Adding urgency of the tasks
 * Filtering tasks based on urgency